By Mike Loughrin, CEO for Transformance Advisors

 Three major differences between traditional scheduling and HFS are:

-- The detail schedule supports firm requirements that are communicated using visual controls and kanban replenishment techniques.
+- The detail schedule supports firm requirements which are communicated using visual controls and kanban replenishment techniques